Why have this procedure?

 Why choose us?

 Staffordshire Urology Clinic is one of a few centers in the UK to offer keyhole bladder removal (Laparoscopic Radical Cystectomy).
-This technique offers a shorter hospital stay, smaller scars (better cosmesis and lower risk of hernias and infection), quicker return to normal activities and less requirement for painkillers following your operation.
+We now usually perform this keyhole surgery robotically (Robot assisted Laparoscopic Cystectomy).
+The keyhole technique offers a shorter hospital stay, smaller scars (better cosmesis and lower risk of hernias and infection), quicker return to normal activities and less requirement for painkillers following your operation.
 Laparoscopic surgery also limits the need for intensive care treatment which is often required after an open operation.
-Not all patients are suitable for keyhole surgery, but Mr Sam Liu and Mr Lyndon Gommersall have great experience of performing this surgery open, through a traditional cut.
+Not all patients are suitable for keyhole surgery, but Mr Lyndon Gommersall has large experience of performing this surgery open, through a traditional cut.

 Coming in for this procedure